bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 #### Software Lifecycle and Change Management
 Bitwarden evaluates changes to platform, applications, and production infrastructure to minimize risk and such changes are implemented following the standard operating procedures at Bitwarden.

-Change Request items are planned based on roadmap and submitted to engineering at this point.
+Change Request items are planned based on the roadmap and submitted to engineering at this point.
 Engineering will review and evaluate their capacity and assess the level of effort for each change request item.
 After review and evaluation, they will formulate what they are going to work on for a specific release.
 CTO provides details of the release through communication channels and management meetings and the development life cycle begins for that release.

 High-level development, release, testing, and approval process:
 - Developing, building and iterating using pull requests in GitHub